-To empower children with the skills and knowledge to enable them to understand, engage and question an ever-changing world.
+At Wivelsfield, through carefully planned learning opportunities, we empower children with the skills and knowledge to enable them to explore, understand, engage and question an ever-changing world.

-In order to teach scientific principles, engage children, and underpin theory, wherever possible the teaching of science will be practical.
-In turn, this will also develop children’s resilience and develop specific practical skills.
-The science curriculum will be through a mixture of activities: tasks will range from being confirmatory to exploration.
+In order to teach the substantive scientific knowledge, engage children, and underpin theory, wherever possible the teaching of science will be practical.
+In turn, this will also develop children’s resilience and develop specific practical disciplinary skills.
+The science curriculum will be taught through a mixture of activities: tasks will range from being confirmatory to exploration.
 Teachers will select tasks that best suit the learning and to move learning forward and will aim to plan in one exploratory lesson once a long term.

 Children will be taught how to organise their writing, templates will be used to model scientific writing and explore the features within context.
 Once they’ve mastered it, children will be encouraged to experiment organising their results in different ways.